 These pests enjoy dining on carpets, wool, dead insects,furs,hides,leathers, hair, silk and bones.
 They can damage these fabrics also.
 You cannot get rid of them with a carpet cleaning alone.
 A professional treatmentwith targeted materials is necessary to eliminate the infestation.

 After the elimination is achieved, a carpet cleaning would be in order.
 To help avoid this type of infestation, store all clothes, area rugs, et cetera in plastic containers with lids after they have been cleaned.

 Where do fleas come from if my animals do not go outside and are treated with a flea eliminating product(IE: Frontline)?

-Having your home treated by a professional, pets flea dipped and carpets cleaned will have a positive effect in eliminating this annoying pest!
+Having your home treated by a professional, having your carpets cleaned and having your pets protected from fleas (IE: Frontline) will have a positive effect in eliminating this annoying pest!